-During the first visit to Nepal in April 2007 the founder and the director of Karuna Foundation Netherlands met two Nepalese social entrepreneurs, with a strong vision on how to bring positive and long lasting change in their country.
+During their first visits to Nepal in April 2007, the founder and the director of Karuna NL met two Nepalese social entrepreneurs, with a strong vision on how to bring positive and long-lasting change in their country.
 Karuna Foundation Nepal was born.
-Between 2008 and 2013 this core team developed and piloted Inspire2Care, a model encouraging poor communities to take care of children with a disability and their families, as well as strengthening existing mother-and childcare.
+Between 2008 and 2013 this core team developed and piloted Inspire2Care, a model encouraging poor communities to take care of children with a disability and their families, as well as strengthening existing mother and childcare.
 It was all about learning by doing while always keeping in mind their mission: “saving children from disability, one by one”.
 They adopted an entrepreneurial approach and were very strict on cost-effectiveness and the exit plan from the very beginning, even before the start.

-In 2014, based on an independent research by the Royal Tropical Institute in Amsterdam showing the high cost-effectiveness of the programme, they decided the scale up Inspire2Care to a whole district, from 3 pilot villages to 55 villages today (2017).
+In 2014, based on an independent research by the Royal Tropical Institute in Amsterdam showing the high cost-effectiveness of the programme, they decided to scale up Inspire2Care to a whole district, from 3 pilot villages to 55 villages in 2017.

 Baseline (before Inspire2Care)

-Decrease the of preventable birth defects and childhood disabilities
+Decrease of preventable birth defects and childhood disabilities

 % of birth defects and childhood disabilities

 Between 2005 and 2009, 48 cases of children with a birth defect or disability occurred